Sewanee-raval/Sewanee-raval/README.md

 This is my profile for anything related to University of the South activities.

 All repositories will be private.
-Any of my public repositories will be found in my personal profile @rgval
+My public repositories can be found in my personal profile @rgval

 <!--